rovanni/ClamAV-Management-Script-for-Linux/README.md

 ## 📄 License

-This project is under license (GNU General Public License v3.0) - see the file [LICENSE.md](https://github.com/rovanni/Script_antivirus_Linux/blob/main/LICENSE) for details.
+This project is under license (GNU General Public License v3.0. - see the file [LICENSE.md](https://github.com/rovanni/Script_antivirus_Linux/blob/main/LICENSE. for details.

-It works for the following options:
+### It works for the following options:

-1) Scanning and removing viruses from home folder files up to 5MB.
+1. Scanning and removing viruses from home folder files up to 5MB.

-2) Scanning and removing viruses from the basic home folder.
+2. Scanning and removing viruses from the basic home folder.

-3) Scanning and removing viruses from full root folder up to 5MB files.
+3. Scanning and removing viruses from full root folder up to 5MB files.

-4)Install Clamav Antivirus
+4. Install Clamav Antivirus

-5)Open latest virus scan report
+5. Open latest virus scan report

-6)Exit the program
+6. Exit the program

 ### What each option does: